 Motor#

 motor_1.get_timeout()

-Constructors are used to manually create Motor and MotorGroup objects, which are necessary for configuring a motor or motor group outside of VEXcode.
+Constructors are used to manually create Motor and MotorGroup objects outside of the Devices window.

+Motor#